bixb922/umidiparser/README.md

 This module does not contain a sound synthesizer, only the capabilities to read and interpret a MIDI file.

-Memory and CPU usage is optimized for a microcontroller with limited resources with Micropython.
+Memory and CPU usage are optimized for a microcontroller with limited resources with Micropython or CircuitPython.

 CPU and memory usage can be lowered even more by reusing the same MidiEvent over and over during the process:

     for event in MidiFile("example.mid", reuse_event_object=True ):
         ... process event....

-Normally the complete midi file will be buffered in RAM when opening the file.
-If RAM is scarce or may be fragmented, use:
+Normally, only a small portion of the file will be buffered in memory.
+The default is 100 bytes per track.

-    for event in MidiFile("example.mid", buffer_size=100 ):
-        .... process event...

-This will allocate *buffer\_size* bytes as a buffer for each track in the midi file, open one file descriptor for each track and then read the file piecemeal.
-CPU usage may increase about 10% slightly (about 10%) but RAM usage is limited to the *buffer\_size* bytes per track, and you can process a files much larger than the available heap or RAM.
+This allows to process a files much larger than the available heap or RAM.
 See "CPU AND MEMORY" below.

+If there is enough RAM available to buffer the complete file, you can use `for event in MidiFile("example.mid", buffer_size=0)`.
+This will load the complete file in RAM and uses a bit less of CPU for the parsing of each event.

 This module will calculate the time between events, using the parameters and events available in the MIDI file (pulses per beat field in the file header and set tempo events).

+## INSTALLATION

+You can install with `pip install umidiparser`

+You can install the package in the microcontroller, or just copy the umidiparser.py file.

 ## MIDI FILE COMPATIBILITY
-The parser will parse MIDI files format type 0, 1 and 2.
-Running status events are recognized.
+The parser will parse MIDI files, also known as SMF files, with format type 0, 1 and 2.
+Running status events are
+recognized.
 All standard MIDI channel events (note on, note off, program change, control change, etc) and meta and sysex events (track name, key signature, time signature, etc) recognized.
 This module is based on the MIDI file standard version 1.1